|Other names||Natalija Petrovna Keško|

-Queen Natalija organized numerous parties at the court.
-She worked on the emancipation of women in Serbia.
-She participated in the creation of "Domaćica" (eng.
-"Housewife") newspaper in 1879.
-She wasthe founder of the Women's Association for National Homework, and she was also the sponsor of the Higher School for Women.
+Queen Natalija worked on the emancipation of women in Serbia.
+She participated in the creation of Domaćica (The Housewife) magazine in 1879.
+She was the founder of the Women's Association for National Homework, and also sponsor of the Higher School for Women.

 Queen Natalija actively participated in the government work, often opposing her husband and his ideas, above all his affection for Austria.
-The divorce of the King and the Queen had a major influence on the political scene of Serbia.
-Namely, the politicians who supported Queen Natalija and who were her friends were at the same time the enemies of the king and vice versa.
-Some people, like General Belimarković, Milutin Garašanin and Jovan Ristić, turned back to her after her official divorce with King Milan.
+The divorce of the King and the Queen had a major influence on the political scene in Serbia.
+In other words, the politicians who supported Queen Natalija and who were her friends were at the same time the enemies of the King and vice versa.
+Some people, like General Belimarković, Milutin Garašanin and Jovan Ristić, turned their back on her after her official divorce with King Milan.

-Đurić, Đ..
-"Karakteristični srpski intelektualac između dva kralja i dve kraljice iz dinastije Obrenović."
+Đurić, Đorđe, "Karakteristični srpski intelektualac između dva kralja i dve kraljice iz dinastije Obrenović."
 Zbornik Matice srpske za istoriju (2008): 215-224.